 Consumer Web parts need a method decorated with the ConnectionConsumer attribute.
 This method needs to accept one parameter of the IWebPartMessageContract data type.

-// attribute, and is the mechanism for connecting with
+// This method is identified by the ConnectionConsumer// attribute, and is the mechanism for connecting with

 // the provider.

-public void GetMessage(IWebPartMessageContract Provider)
+public void GetMessage(

 {